 The editor of the logical value is a simple On/Off switch that can be toggled by clicking.
 If the focus is on the name of the property then - similarly to the scalar editor - we can use the left and right arrow keys to turn OFF and ON the value.
 The space key toggles between the two states.

 Let’s see an example when we want to trigger something both on turning ON and turning OFF a logical value.
-By adding a Not module which inverts the logical value we can produce a trigger signal when the value is being turned OFF.
-Let’s connect the two signal using a Trigger Any module which send a signal whenever it receives signal on any of its inputs.
+By adding a Not module that inverts the logical value we can produce a trigger signal when the value is being turned OFF.
+Let’s connect the two signal using a Trigger Any module which sends a signal whenever it receives a signal on any of its inputs.
 We can see that the video restarts on both turning ON and OFF the switch.

 Both logical and trigger values are convertible into numeric values.
 If we wire a logical value into a numeric input pin, then the OFF value becomes 0 and the ON value becomes 1.
 It’s very simple.
 In the opposite direction the 0 value becomes OFF, and any other values - so not only the 1, but all non-zero values, for e.g. 0.32 - becomes ON.